Inder616/Inder616/README.md

 👨‍💻 About Me

-I’m a passionate Data Analyst focused on transforming raw data into meaningful insights that drive smarter business decisions.
-I enjoy exploring data, uncovering patterns, and presenting results in a clear and impactful way.
+I’m a Data Analyst passionate about transforming raw data into meaningful insights that support smarter business decisions.
+Skilled in SQL, Python, Power BI, Excel, and data visualization, I enjoy exploring datasets, identifying trends, and building interactive dashboards that communicate insights effectively.

-📊 Analyzing and interpreting complex datasets
+- Analyzing and interpreting real-world datasets

-📈 Building insightful dashboards and data visualizations
+- Building interactive dashboards and visual reports

-🧠 Strengthening analytical thinking and problem-solving skills
+- Performing data cleaning and exploratory data analysis (EDA)
+- Applying analytical thinking to solve business problems

-🤖 Leveraging AI tools to enhance data analysis and productivity
+- Leveraging AI tools to improve productivity and workflow efficiency

-I am continuously developing my expertise in data cleaning, exploratory data analysis (EDA), and storytelling through dashboards and reports.
-With a strong analytical mindset and growing technical skills, I aim to contribute to data-driven strategies in today’s AI-powered business environment.
+Through internship experience and end-to-end analytics projects, I have worked on KPI reporting, dashboard development, lead analysis, and healthcare/content analytics projects using real-world data.
+I am continuously improving my technical and analytical skills to grow as a data-driven problem solver in the analytics field.

 🌱 Currently Strengthening

-Python for data analysis and automation
+- Python for data analysis and automation

-SQL for data extraction and advanced querying
+- SQL for data extraction and advanced querying

-Power BI for business dashboards and reporting
+- Power BI for business dashboards and reporting

-Statistics for data interpretation and decision-making
+- Statistics for data interpretation and decision-making

 ## 🚀 Tech Stack & Tools